BS in Information Technology

 |MANGMT 3000||Principles of Management||3|

 |or IMSE 4750||Entrepreneurial Innovation Management: Enterprise Conception|

 Minor or Science Concentration

-Twelve hours in science are required including one 2-semester sequence in which both courses include laboratories.
-If student completes a minor by pursuing the formal course requirements for minors in a department outside Computer Science, only 9 credit hours of science with one lab are required.
+Ten hours in biological or physical science are required including one laboratory science.
+If student completes a minor by pursuing the formal course requirements for minors in a department outside Electrical Engineering & Computer Science, only 9 credit hours of science with one lab are required.

 Below is a sample plan of study, semester by semester.
 A student's actual plan may vary based on course choices where options are available.

 |CMP_SC 1000||1||CMP_SC 2050||4|

 |Constitutional/State Law Elective||3||ENGLSH 1000||3|

 |INFOTC or CMP_SC Elective||3||CMP_SC 2830||3|

 |INFOTC or CMP_SC Elective||3||INFOTC or CMP_SC Elective 3000/4000||3|